lndecastro/Foundations_of_AI/book/Unit_05_Deep_Learning_and_Neural_Networks.md

 # Unit 5: Deep Learning and Neural Networks

-> **Sessions 8–9** · Sep 14, 16 · **HW5 assigned Sep 16, due Sep 23**
+> **Sessions 8–9** · Sep 16, 21 · **HW5 assigned Sep 16, due Sep 25**

-Every tool you will use in Parts III, IV, and V of this course — the chat assistants, the presentation generators, the coding tools — is a neural network underneath.
+Every tool you will use in Parts III, IV, and V of this course (the chat assistants, the presentation generators, the coding tools) has a neural network underneath.
 This unit is the last time we open the box before we start using what is inside it.

 You do not need the mathematics.
 You do need three things: **what a neuron computes**, **why depth changed everything**, and **why these systems fail the specific way they do**.
 That last one is what separates a professional user of AI tools from a credulous one.